Melanie Shatner

-Melanie Shatner (born August 1, 1964) is an American actress.
+Melanie Shatner Gretsch (born August 1, 1964) is a Canadian–American actress.

 Biography

 Shatner was born on August 1, 1964, in Los Angeles, California.
 She is the youngest daughter of actors Gloria Rand and William Shatner.

 Shatner had a major role in the Subspecies film series as Becky Morgan, sister of the protagonist, Michelle Morgan.

-Personal life

 She has been married to actor Joel Gretsch since September 5, 1999.
-They have two daughters born in 2002 and 2005.
+They have two daughters born in 2002 and July 29, 2005.

+In 2022, Shatner was diagnosed with stage IV breast cancer.
+A year later, her father received a diagnosis of stage IV melanoma with metastasization in his brain and lungs.
+Both received immunotherapy for two years and both became cancer-free in 2024.